 A current and valid City of Calgary Police Information Check (PIC) with a Vulnerable Sector Search is required for all volunteer positions.
 This includes Head Coaches, Assistant Coaches, Junior Coaches, On Ice Helpers, Team Managers or any other persons interacting regularly with their athletes (i.e. dressing room attendants or dryland trainers).

 PICs received by TWHA have the issue date and status entered on a coach's HCR profile under Criminal Record Checks in the Hockey Canada Registry.
 You can check the validity of your PIC on your HCR 3.0 Spordle account and viewing "CRC".
-Please be sure the Expired On date is 2022-05-31 or later.
+The Expired On date should be 2023-05-31 or later.
 To view your qualifications and CRC status, review this TWHA document HCR 3.0 Spordle Account - Coach Qualifications/CRC.

-Note: TWHA does not keep copies of PICs received on file and it is recommended that you print/save a copy for your future reference.
+IMPORTANT: TWHA does not keep copies of PICs received on file and it is recommended that you print/save a copy for your future reference.
+PICs on the e-PIC system are only available for 12 months from date of issue.

 PICs issued on behalf of another organization can be considered valid for Trails West's purposes if issued within the last 12 months.
 If the PIC is on the e-PIC system, please share the results with Trails West Hockey Association or send a PDF/JPEG of a hard copy of the results to the TWHA Administrator.